eddiehung/vtr-verilog-to-routing/README.txt

 ##############################################################################

-This is a work-in-progress fork of VTR7.0 (at least what I think is VTR7.0!) but supporting Yosys instead of ODIN_II as its front end.
+This is a work-in-progress fork of VTR7.0 (at least what I think is VTR7.0!) but supporting [Yosys](https://github.com/cliffordwolf/yosys) instead of ODIN_II as its front end.

 This Yosys front-end plumbing was done as part of the [VTR-to-Bitstream V2.0](http://eddiehung.github.io/vtb.html) project, and was mostly taken from there, but without any of the destructive back-end mods I made for VPR to support Xilinx architectures.

+Usage is:

+./run_vtr_flow.pl ../benchmarks/verilog/diffeq1_yosys.v ../arch/timing/k6_frac_N10_frac_chain_mem32K_40nm.xml -yosys

+Note the "-yosys" argument, plus the "diffeq1_yosys.v" benchmark, which is a carbon-copy of the original ("diffeq1.v") but with a Verilog attribute (* top *) attached to the top level module, and with any RTL changes necessary for Yosys to support that circuit.

+Currently, it's untested, and I can't promise I'll be able to support it.

 ##############################################################################